clonesec/osCollect_Sentinel/README.markdown

 ## Installation

-(1) copy to an apps folder that is not within/under the oscollect folder, as this is a standalone app that handles search requests from oscollect, and you don't want it deleted/changed on each deploy of the oscollect rails app.

-Note that most nodes (using elsa to collect logs) will not have the osCollect rails app installed, as it's not needed, but each node does require the sentinel software to be installed as this provides the API that allows searching and the retrieval of node data.

-ensure everything is installed on each node (i.e. where you have elsa node installed, you also need a sentinel installation):
+(1) ensure everything is installed on each node (i.e. where you have elsa node installed, you also need a sentinel installation):

 ```
 sudo aptitude -y install curl wget nmap nbtscan